mohsinonxrm/Dataverse-MCP/lab01/README.md

 ![Connection created](./assets/connection-created.png)

 > [!TIP]
-> Note the user name in the connection Name – should be same as one you used already to provision Dataverse.
+> Note the user name in the Connection Name – should be same as one you used already to provision Dataverse.

 Select the username to open the connection.

 ![Select username](./assets/select-username.png)

-Copy the Connection URL from the address bar and save it somewhere safe.
+Copy the Connection URL from the address bar and store it somewhere safe - you will need this later too.

 ![Copy connection URL](./assets/connection-url.png)